 - Addition of general exemptions to the Bylaw;

-- Addition of site-specific exemptions to the Bylaw;
+- Addition of site-specific exemptions to the Bylaw; and

 - Update the classification of Baker Creek from small stream to standard stream.